bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 Reduction of dynamically bound expressions uses a `Dynamic` node underneath.
 To specialize the emitted expression for each dynamically bound node type, the `DynamicCSharpExpression` base class provides a `ReduceDynamic` method which returns a `CallSiteBinder` and an `IEnumerable<Expression>` with the expressions to pass to the `Dynamic` node.
 The returned binders are obtained from the `Microsoft.CSharp.RuntimeBinder.Binder` factory methods.

+##### Dynamic assignments

+Assignments involving dynamic operands are represented using the `AssignBinaryDynamicCSharpExpression` and `AssignUnaryDynamicCSharpExpression` nodes.
+Creation of those nodes is supported via factories on `DynamicCSharpExpression` that are dynamic variants of the assignments found in the DLR, e.g. `DynamicAddAssign`.
+These nodes require assignable left-hand side expressions, which include the C#-specific nodes with `DynamicGetIndex` and `DynamicGetMember` node types, as well as the valid assignments targets in the DLR.

+Reduction of dynamic assignments with a dynamically typed left-hand side uses `ReduceAssignment` helper methods which emit `Dynamic` expressions parameterized by `SetMember` and `SetIndex` runtime binders.
+Dynamic variants of `AddAssign` and `SubtractAssign` will also emit a `Dynamic` node with an `IsEvent` binder in order to check whether the target of the assignment represents in event.
+If that's the case, a dynamically bound `InvokeMember` operation is carried out to add or remove the event handler specified in the right-hand side.

 ### C# 5.0

 #### Async and Await